Santinell/jrpc2/README.md

 });
 ```

-And now you can use context in your modules:
-(For async methods you can use promises)
+And now you can use context in your modules (for async methods you can use promises):

 ```javascript